CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 1. The SSOT should be decided on, at the moment I see two options:

    1. **The DSM becomes the source of truth**.
 Designers and developers work together to consolidate the current set of design rules residing in the codebase/Sketch and place them into the DSM.
 In this case, with that work done, an application can be written in the design system to utilize the [DSM Token API](https://support.invisionapp.com/hc/en-us/articles/360049950931) to periodically update it's set of Sass variables with data from these design tokens and store them in a new NPM package.
-   2. **Tokens are modified directly as sets of JSON files**.
+   2. **Tokens are modified directly as sets of platform agnostic format files**.
 Designers and developers work together to consolidate tokens in a hierarchy which makes the most sense for all platforms.
 These tokens could be stored in a new NPM package.
 Changes to tokens would require a pull request and have a release cadence.

 2. Once the SSOT is determined, tokens should be created in the appropriate format.
 At minimum, tokens should also be populated to form a set required to serve the current consuming applications.
 Ongoing work could then be ticketed to fill out the entire token library.
 These first tokens would represent the most basic items such as spacing, color, type attributes, breakpoints, animation easing values, border thickness, etc..
 An example of a color token setup might resemble: